AryehSilver1/SNAQ/README.md

   - Modify the bar colors and labels to ensure readability.

 ## Distance to Closest Cell Control Plot
-- **Description**: Evaluates the minimum distance from each macrophage to the closest cell, highlighting macrophage isolation or clustering.
+- **Description**: Evaluate the minimum distance from each macrophage to the closest cell, highlighting macrophage isolation or clustering.
 - **Instructions**:
   - Data must include `x` and `y` coordinates and cell types.
   - Calculate distances and generate the plot using the plotting code.